ciot-platform/ciot-c-old/README.md

  - WiFi (idf)
  - NTP (idf)

-You can create an ciot_custom_config.h, to enabled/disabled each feature and customize ciot application, or use CMakeLists.txt defining and setting values to each configuration macro.
-The following macros can be used to enable/disable features at compile time.
-To view all adjustable configurations, see main/{target}/ciot_default_config.h
+You can create an ciot_custom_config.h, to enabled/disabled each feature and customize ciot application.
+Alternatively you can use CMakeLists.txt to defining and setting values to each configuration macro.
+To view all available configurations, see the file: main/{target}/ciot_default_config.h.
+The following macros can be used to enable/disable features at compile time:

 ```c
 /**